-Winfree Academy Charter School, Inc. County-District Number: 057-828 approved disapproved for the year ended August 31, 2014, at a meeting of the board of trustees of such charter holder on the 16th day of December, 2014.
+Winfree Academy Charter School, Inc. County-District Number: 057-828

-We, the undersigned, certify that the attached annual financial reports of the above named charter holder were reviewed and:
+We, the undersigned, certify that the attached annual finance were reviewed and: cial reports of the above named charter holder

+approved disapproved

+for the year ended August 31, 2014, at a meeting of the be oard of trustees of such charter holder on the

+16th day of December, 2014.

+M. Waland

+Much Mode Her Ward
-Signature of Board President

-of Board Secretary Signature
+Signature of Board President Sig nature of Board Secretary

+/ ·

 If the board of trustees/directors disapproved of the auditors' report, the reason(s) for disapproving it (is/are):

-Thomas, Smith & Company, P.C.

-Judd,
+CERTIFIED PUBLIC ACCOUNTANTS